This program is currently unavailable. Click here to view all of our current programs.

 Beginner Ages 5-7: A program of movement, balance, coordinated and motor skill development with a focus on self and partner rallying skills on a 36’ court.
 Reception and projection activities will be emphasized.
 Children learn the first stages of cooperative tennis, how to initiate a rally, move and judge a ball, how to control the racquet at contact point and control height, direction and depth.

 Advanced Beginner Ages 6-8: Children continue to learn the previous skills on a 36’ court, and at the end of this program, they should have gained an understanding of how to swing the racquet in order to serve, be able to move their opponent with intention by controlling the direction of the ball, begin using a full or abbreviated serving motion, know how to move effectively to ensure good position and balance.
 They will begin to compete in 8 and under play.

 Intermediate Ages 7-10: Children will learn the basics of tactical play as they transition to a 60’ court in both singles and doubles.
 Swing rhythm on the forehands and backhands will be emphasized.
 They will learn how to differentiate between a volley action and a ground stroke action.
 A variety of serve progressions will be taught and the serve and return of serve will be covered in each class.

 JV/Intermediate Ages 12-18: Learn to rally and play is the theme of each class.
 The students will be exposed to all the basic skills of tennis including ground strokes, volleys, overheads and serves.
 The class will stress cooperation and competition in many of the drills and play situations.
-Matches with other towns, Players will provide their own transportation, Team shirt required.
+Heavy focus on match play.